makrai/notes/stalnaker68-cond.md

   * modus ponens (if A and A \supset B are theorems, then B is a theorem)
   * the Gödel rule of necessitation (If A is a theorem, then □A is a theorem)
   * axiom schemata:
-  (al) Any tautologous well-formed formula is an axiom (a2) □(A \supset B) \supset (□A \supset □B)
+  (a1) Any tautologous well-formed formula is an axiom (a2) □(A \supset B) \supset (□A \supset □B)
   (a3) □(A \supset B) \supset (A > B)
   (a4) ⋄A \supset \cdot (A > B) \supset ~(A >~B)